We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Treatment for dry mouth depends on several factors such as whether the patient has an underlying condition or disease, or is taking certain medications that may be causing dry mouth.
+Treatment for dry mouth depends on several factors, such as whether the person has an underlying condition or disease, or is taking certain medications that may be causing dry mouth.

-If an underlying cause is found, steps need to be taken to minimize its effect.
+If an underlying cause is found, taking certain steps can minimize its effect.

-Medications: If the dry mouth is thought to be caused by a particular medication, the doctor will either alter the dosage or prescribe another drug which is less likely to cause dry mouth.
+Medications: If a particular medication is thought to cause the dry mouth, the doctor will either adjust the dosage or prescribe another drug that is less likely to cause dry mouth.

-Experts say that symptomatic treatment for dry mouth typically includes four areas:
+Treatment for the symptoms of dry mouth typically includes four areas: